The

 In 1790 the French started

-unsuccessful for 40 years and had left tens of thousands dead, suddenly got
+unsuccessfully for 40 years and had left tens of thousands dead, suddenly got

 kicked up five notches due to the appearance of 500 muskets in the hands